$0 Northwest Territories Foster Care Quick-Start Checklist

 The most significant example of a nation-specific law enacted under Bill C-92 in the NWT is the Inuvialuit Qitunrariit Inuuniarnikkun Maligaksat — the Inuvialuit Family Way of Living Law — which came into effect in 2021.

-This law governs child welfare for Inuvialuit beneficiaries living in the Inuvialuit Settlement Region (ISR), which includes communities like Inuvik, Aklavik, Tuktoyaktuk, Paulatuk, Sachs Harbour, and Ulukhaktok.
+This law provides a child-welfare framework for Inuvialuit beneficiaries in the Inuvialuit Settlement Region (ISR), which includes communities like Inuvik, Aklavik, Tuktoyaktuk, Paulatuk, Sachs Harbour, and Ulukhaktok.
 Key principles embedded in the law include:

 • Cultural continuity: Caregivers must actively support the child's connection to Inuvialuktun language, land-based practices, and Inuvialuit family systems

-If you are fostering an Inuvialuit child — whether you live in Inuvik or are providing a placement in Yellowknife — the Inuvialuit Regional Corporation has a formal role in case planning.
-This isn't bureaucratic interference; it's a legal right enshrined under a framework the NWT recognizes as having the force of law.
+If you are fostering an Inuvialuit child — whether you live in Inuvik or are providing a placement in Yellowknife — the Inuvialuit Regional Corporation may be involved in case planning.
+Indigenous and territorial authorities may both be involved, so confirm the applicable authority and framework for the individual placement.

 The Tłı̨chǫ Community Services Agency

-The TCSA's approach draws on the "Strong Like Two People" philosophy — a Tłı̨chǫ metaphor that integrates traditional Dene knowledge with Western administrative frameworks.
-In practice, this means that Plan of Care Committees for Tłı̨chǫ children draw heavily on community elders and traditional governance structures alongside the formal child welfare requirements of the territorial Act.
+The TCSA's approach draws on the "Strong Like Two People" philosophy — a Tłı̨chǫ metaphor that integrates traditional knowledge with modern services.
+Plan of Care Committees may also involve community members and traditional governance structures alongside the formal child welfare requirements of the territorial Act.

 Free Download